falcosecurity/falcoctl/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Here are some tips for you:

-1. If this is your first time, please read our contributor guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file and learn how to compile Falco from source [here](https://falco.org/docs/source).
+1. If this is your first time, please read our contributor guidelines in the [CONTRIBUTING.md](https://github.com/falcosecurity/falco/blob/dev/CONTRIBUTING.md) file in the Falco repository.
 2. Please label this pull request according to what type of issue you are addressing.
-5. Please add a release note!
+3. Please add a release note!
-6. If the PR is unfinished while opening it specify a wip in the title before the actual title, for example, "wip: my awesome feature"
+4. If the PR is unfinished while opening it specify a wip in the title before the actual title, for example, "wip: my awesome feature"
 -->

 **What type of PR is this?**